 See also

-Food 3D Printing for Special Diets and Allergies
+Food 3D Printing for Educational Purposes

 This discussion naturally leads to the subsequent section which delves into safety and regulatory concerns.